 Inevitably, limited resources have always been an issue, particularly in a situation where our clergy are geographically widespread, yet we continue to serve Our Lord with joy and dedication.
-Those laity who are associated with us – through mission parishes or Mass Stations, where the Eucharist can be celebrated by a visiting priest – take on the responsibilities of maintaining contact with their clergy, and often travelling some distance in order to attend worship and enjoy the fellowship that is a vital part of the Christian life.
-Where there is a need for our work, we are happy to hear from enquirers who are interested in starting a mission or in providing a Mass Station.
+Those laity who are associated with us – through mission parishes, prayer or study groups – take on the responsibilities of maintaining contact with their clergy, and often travelling some distance in order to attend worship and enjoy the fellowship that is a vital part of the Christian life.
+Where there is a need for our work, we are happy to hear from enquirers who are interested in starting a mission or a prayer or study group.
 We also encourage all our laity to keep in touch with their local parish church – be that church Anglican or of another tradition – so that they are not denied participation in the communal life of their parish, while still being able to experience the particular charism that the Apostolic Episcopal Church offers when the occasion allows them to do so.
 Of course, such links must be considered carefully, and if the local Anglican parish is served by female clergy this may give rise to issues where specific advice is needed in order that witness is not compromised.